tumido/slack-first/README.md

 ## Development setup

+### Run bot locally

-Development mode runs the bot in a hot reloading mode - automatically recompiling on code changes.
+Locally in development mode runs the bot in a hot reloading mode - automatically recompiling on code changes.
 The config file is also reloaded on any changes.

-### Run bot locally

 1. Install prerequisites: [NPM](http://npmjs.com/) and [Ngrok](https://ngrok.com/)
 2. Install all dependencies: